-The focus of this article is on all of you serious – and wannabe serious – longboarders out there.
-For this reason, I will not be considering what we might call “toy”, “disposable”, or “wallmart” longboards, namely those that sell for under $30.
+The focus of this article is on all the serious (and wannabe serious ) longboarders out there.
+For this reason, we will not be considering what we might call “toy”, “disposable”, or “wallmart” longboards, i.e. longboards under $30.

-These typically have some plastic parts that, most of the time, won’t hold out for long and won’t let you feel the rush of gliding and turning on a real board.
+These products typically have some plastic parts that, most of the time, won’t hold out for long and won’t provide the true pleasure of riding and turning on a real board.

-As far as I (and many peer longboarders) am concerned, cheap longboards that can be considered decent for a serious rider fall into the $40-$60 price range.
-So that’s the price range this post will be exploring.
+As far as I’m concerned, decent inexpensive longboards for a serious rider typically fall into the $40-$60 price range.
+That’s the price range we’ll be looking at in this post.

-So you got the idea : our goal is to look at longboards that are “cheap” as in “inexpensive”, not “cheap quality”.
+So you get the idea : our goal is to look at “cheap” longboards as in “inexpensive”, not low quality.

-OK, with this in mind, let’s examine what determines the quality of a longboard.
+OK, with this out of the way, let’s examine what makes the quality of a longboard.